 Applying for 4CITIES is easy.
-Simply (1) register for the online application module, (2) enter the required information and upload the required documents before the application deadline, then (3) wait for our decision.
+Simply (1) register for the online application module (only available while the application window is open), (2) enter the required information and upload the required documents before the application deadline, then (3) wait for our decision.
 The most time-consuming part of the process is the gathering and preparing of documents for upload, particularly the English language proficiency requirement.
 Make sure to read through the entire online application module as soon as you register, as it contains updated information not available on the website.

 Can I apply for multiple tracks (classical, research, practice)?

 No, applicants can only apply for one of the three tracks and must indicate their choice in the application module.
 Please keep in mind that Classical Track students earn a joint degree (Master of Science in Urban Studies) from six partner universities in Brussels, Vienna, Copenhagen, and Madrid.
 Research and Practice Track students earn a double degree (also Master of Science in Urban Studies) from Vrije Universiteit Brussel and the University of Vienna.

 How should I decide which track to apply for?

 It is of course entirely up to each student to decide which track to apply for.
 Please keep in mind that students in the Research and Practice Tracks have an independently organized second year.
 They do not continue on to Copenhagen and Madrid to study with the rest of the student cohort.
 Instead, they must find and secure a semester-length internship and a study exchange at one of our partner universities (it is also possible to fulfill second year course requirements at either VUB or the University of Vienna).
 This means that Research and Practice Track students must be highly organized, disciplined, and independent.
 These tracks are designed for students who already have an advanced idea of what they want to study and what they want to do with that knowledge.